openwdl/wdl/versions/draft-3/SPEC.md

 For more information on type and how they are used to construct commands and define outputs of tasks, see the [Data Types & Serialization](#data-types--serialization) section.

+#### Explanation of FileURI

+The FileURI represents a File that could be either a local file or a file in an object store.

+Sometimes users do not wish to localize an input file, unless it is on a local filesystem (e.g. the code being run in the task can read an object store directly).
+This functionality cannot be replicated with `File` and `String` without changing the WDL itself to accommodate the differing reading paradigms.
+The `FileURI` can be used by WDL authors to enable direct reading from object stores when their task supports it.

 ### Fully Qualified Names & Namespaced Identifiers

 ```